Ericsson/paf/README.md

 A service discovery implementation that might easily come to mind is to store services in a centralized or distributed database.
-Unlike such a design, Pathfinder doesn’t keep the authoritative state in a database in the traditional sense, but rather it's distributed among the `libpaf` instances of the consumer and producer processes.
+Unlike such a design, Pathfinder doesn't keep the authoritative state in a database in the traditional sense, but rather it's distributed among the `libpaf` instances of the consumer and producer processes.
 One reason to keep the authorative service state in or close to the